How to tell whether I need a brow lift or upper eyelid surgery?

-With careful examination we can decide whether the forehead needs to be treated versus the eyebrows or possibly both.
-With the patient seated into the upright position we place the eyebrow position that is pleasing and natural appearing.
+With careful examination, we can decide whether the forehead needs to be treated versus the eyebrows or possibly both.
+With the patient seated in the upright position, we place the eyebrow position that is pleasing and natural appearing.
 When the eyebrow is in this natural position the skin and fat of the upper eyelids can be assessed.
 Frequently patients present to us thinking that they need their upper eyelids treated when, in fact, they really need their eyebrow treated.
-It is especially important to evaluate the eyebrow in males who present with heaviness of their upper eyelids.
+It is especially important to evaluate the eyebrow in males who present with the heaviness of their upper eyelids.
 If an excess amount of skin is removed in males to compensate for the sagging eyebrow it may result in a feminized appearance of the upper eyelids.

 What type of anesthesia is used for a brow lift?

 Dr. Sundine typically uses general anesthesia for his brow lift procedures.
-In some cases the procedure may be performed under local anesthesia with sedation.
+In some cases, the procedure may be performed under local anesthesia with sedation.

 How long does it take to perform a brow lift?

 Typically it takes 1 ½ to 2 hours to perform the procedure.

 Do I need to go to the hospital for the procedure?

 The procedure is performed on an outpatient basis in a fully accredited outpatient surgical center.
 The center is staffed only with board-certified anesthesiologists.